 Can you please stop seating me without a wine-list.
 This is wine-country.
 THIS IS RIGHT SMACK DAB IN THE MIDDLE OF ONE OF THE FASTEST GROWING AND HIGHEST-ACCLAIMED WINE AREAS IN THE WORLD.
 From where I’m sitting in your restaurant, I could hit 10 wineries with a 5-wood.
 Hundreds of thousands of dollars are spent by tourism boards and commerce groups to promote wine and this region.
 Large portions of incoming revenue depends on wine-country.
 The hotels, restaurants, transportation and hundreds of satellite industries depend on wine-business.
 Everyone CONSTANTLY promotes wine country.
 So WHY DO I GET SEATED IN YOUR RESTAURANT WITHOUT A WINE-LIST?!?!?
 Explain this to me!
 Lunch-time: I can kinda-kinda *almost* somewhat give you a teensy-weensy pass because maybe fewer people drink wine with lunch, but I hate asking for it.
-And DINNER?!?!?
+But DINNER?!?!?
 If I come to your restaurant, in the evening, with a date or another couple, dressed for dinner, and get seated without a wine-list?
 You have failed, period.
 This happens over and over and over and over here on the Central Coast and is easily one of the saddest–and most important–things on this list.

 “What kind of wines do you normally drink?”
 “Do you like reds or whites?”
 There’s nothing wrong with either of these two questions directed toward someone who is having trouble with selection–and that should be obvious to even a moderately-experienced waiter.
 But querying without any prompts immediately upon–OR EVEN BEFORE–the customer opens the list?
 It’s insulting.

 Coming for drink order when I am LITERALLY 2 pages into a 20-page list.
-There’s only three kinds of huge-list wine-ordering people in the world, those who splatter around, fumbling through lots of pages deer-in-headlights not really seeing anything on page, bouncing around, and they are going to ask for help OR order the first familiar thing they see; and those who are going to read the whole list–and need 15 minutes to do so.
+There’s only two kinds of huge-list wine-ordering people in the world, those who splatter around, fumbling through lots of pages deer-in-headlights not really seeing anything on page, bouncing around, and they are going to ask for help OR order the first familiar thing they see; and those who are going to read the whole list–and need 15 minutes to do so.
 How about “While you look at wine-list, is there anything I can get you from the bar?”
 “Glass of bubbles?”
 SOMETHING besides can you hurry up and pick out a wine: “Have you selected a wine yet?”
 I’m reading as fast as I can, but there’s 4 pages of Pinot Noir, ma’am–not that you would know, because you have never opened this list once in your three years of working here.
 I’m not sure what the perfect solution here is, obviously a resty can’t let someone sit with a list for 45 minutes, but if someone is hurried with a list, they are looking at two parts of a line: The first item (winery, variety) and the last item (price).
 That’s all they’re seeing.
 With a little more time, the center portion comes alive (region, vineyard, vintage) and a more informed selection will take place–a selection which will raise the price they are willing to pay for their choice: Every.
 Single.
 Time.

 How about this: I go to lunch and ask for the wine-list.
-I receive a curt one-or-two-page printout with comfortable local quaffers and crowd-favorites.
+I receive a curt one-or-two-page printout with comfortable local quaffers, BTG selections and crowd-favorites.
 I leave the resty thinking you have a horrible list and stupid wine-director.
 I tell all my friends and put in my blog, “The wine-list STINKS, man!”
 Later, I visit for dinner and am handed a 12-page hard-bound work of art spanning many varieties, styles, countries, and price-points.
 Now if I’m your boss?
 You don’t have a job anymore.

 If there’s six pages of Napa Cab spanning 40 years in the catacombs of the restaurant and the wine-director has the night off, I’m perfectly okay with the wait-person reiterating the selection with my point or a bin number.
 But “Can you show me?”
 ON A ONE PAGE LIST or a short row of by-the-glass selections is unacceptable training, plain and simple.